alex-piccione/blender/README.md

 #### Move a group of objects

-When you have objects that needs to move together, like 2 pieces of wood that are glued,
+When you have objects that needs to move together, like 2 pieces of wood that are glued, the best option is to make one object the Parent.
+To do so, select all the objects (if them are in a Colelction is easier) and the Active one must be the one to set as Parent.
+Use the Object -> Parent -> Object command (CTRL P).

 ### Take an object from a file to another